2.4.7. Physics Based Ground Motions

 M9 Grids

-To use this M9 dataset the user inputs a number of options, grid type, latitude and longitude being the location for which the motions are sought, and numMotions for the number of motions desired at the location.
-The location on the users computer that the motions will be downloaded to for a staging area is specified by the user in tmp Directory, by default it is specified to be in the users Documents/EE-UQ/LocalWorkDir directory.
+To use the dataset, the user inputs a number of options: latitude and longitude being the locations for which the motions are sought, and numMotions for the number of motions desired, and the grid type.
+The location in the user’s computer that the motions will be downloaded to is specified by the user in tmp Directory, by default it is in the user’s Documents/EE-UQ/LocalWorkDir directory.

 Once the user has entered the inputs they press the Get Motions button.
-This will start the download process in the background, i.e. behind the scenes.
-The download is being done in the background because the download process is painfully slow, a few minutes per ground motion.
-While the motions are downloading, the user can work on other parts of the interface.
-Should the user attempt to Run a simulation before the motions are finished downloading, a pop up window will appear informing the user that the run should be cancelled.
+This will start the download process in the background.
+This process is painfully slow, a few minutes per ground motion.
+While the motions are downloading the user can work on other parts of the interface.
+If the user attempts to run a simulation before motions are downloaded, pop-ups will appear informing the user that the run should be canceled.

 ../../../../../_images/M9.png